AWS-DevOps-BasicS/Projects/CurrencyConverterApp/README.md

 ```

-### **_To build and deploy the Currency Converter application on Ubuntu, follow the steps below.
-This includes installing required tools, building the WAR package, and deploying it to Tomcat._**
+### Build and Deploy the Currency Converter Application on Ubuntu

+Follow these steps to install required tools, build the WAR package, and deploy it to GlassFish.

-#### Step 1: Install Java and Apache Ant
+#### Step 1: Install Java and Maven
 1. **Update Packages:**
 ```bash
 sudo apt update